dgaydukov/cert-ocpjp11/files/java21/ocpjp21.md

 record Address<T> (T value){}
 record Person(String name, Address<String> address){}
 ```
-* serialization rules:
+* record serialization:
-  * record can be serialized but it also needs to implement `Serializable`
+  * record can be serialized but it needs to implement `Serializable`
   * you can't customize serialization rule.
 Compare to the class where you can customize by implementing `Serializable` and add private `writeObject/readObject` or implement `Externalizable` - for record those methods just won't be called - this is because record are immutable and state can't change after it was created.
 So adding custom methods may tamper with immutability.
   * canonical constructor is called - basically java create new record from scratch, just like you would create it with `new ...`.
 This is different from class, for which serialization rules are different.
+  * serialized form - sequence of values derived from the record component fields
+  * `serialVersionUID` is 0L by default
 ```java
 import java.io.Externalizable;
 import java.io.FileInputStream;